 English is the official language of Mauritius, but the most widely used language is French and the local dialect, Creole.
 Hindi, Urdu, and Chinese are also spoken.

 Electrical current is 230 volts, 50Hz.
 Square three-pin plugs and round two-pin plugs are commonly used.

-US citizens must have a passport that is valid for the period of intended stay in Mauritius.
-No visa is required for stays of up to 90 days.
+US nationals: US citizens must have a passport that is valid for the period of intended stay in Mauritius.
+A visa is not required for stays of up to 90 days.

-Canadian citizens must have a passport that is valid for the period of intended stay in Mauritius.
-No visa is required for stays of up to 90 days.
+CA nationals: Canadian citizens must have a passport that is valid for the period of intended stay in Mauritius.
+A visa is not required four tousist stays up to 90 days.

 All foreign passengers to Mauritius must hold (i) a confirmed booking for accommodation in Mauritius, (ii) return or onward tickets to their country of origin or residence, (iii) the necessary travel documentation for their next destination, and (iv) sufficient funds to cover their expenses while in the country (a minumum of USD 100 per day).
 Note that the final decision to admit any passenger into Mauritius rests solely with the Immigration Authorities, and that any visitor who remains in Mauritius after expiry of the period granted on their visa or entry permit, shall be deemed to have committed an offence, and shall be liable for prosecution by a Court of Law.
 A yellow fever vaccination certificate is required to enter Mauritius, if arriving within 10 days of leaving or transiting through an endemic area.
 NOTE: It is highly recommended that your passport has at least six months validity remaining after your intended date of departure from your travel destination.
 Immigration officials often apply different rules to those stated by travel agents and official sources.